-Additional Measures We additionally collect a number of other state- and time-varying measures to examine potential mechanisms of action of the reform, or to dismiss alternative possible explanations of observed impacts.
-These measures consist of: (a) all first legal decisions made by the Mexican judiciary related to abortion compiled from microdata collected by Mexico's Judicial Statistics on Penal Matters; (b) information on contraceptive use and sexual behaviour from the Mexican Family Life Survey (MxFLS); and (c) time-varying controls to capture possible confounders of abortion policy, namely education, health investment and access including access to the public insurance program Seguro Popular, economic development, and women's social inclusion.
-These controls are fully described in Data Appendix B, as well in discussion of summary statistics below.
+Additional measures.
+We additionally collect a number of other state- and time-varying measures to examine potential mechanisms of action of the reform or to dismiss alternative possible explanations of observed impacts.
+These measures consist of (a) all first legal decisions made by the Mexican judiciary related to abortion compiled from microdata collected by INEGI and released as Mexico's Judicial Statistics on Penal Matters; (b) information on contraceptive use and sexual behaviour from the Mexican Family Life Survey (MxFLS); and (c) time-varying controls to capture possible confounders of abortion policy, namely education, health investment and access to formal healthcare among the state population, access to the public insurance program Seguro Popular, economic development, and women's social inclusion.
+These controls are fully described in Data Appendix B, as well as in the discussion of summary statistics below.